We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Susan Sano Tuveson has been cooking for people for five decades.
 Educated in music, law, and languages, she left her legal practice to establish Cacao Chocolates in Kittery, Maine.
 A three-time Best of Seacoast New England winner, the shop was popular for its high-quality artisanal truffles flavored with unusual local ingredients.

-If you miss the good old days of hand-cranking your own ice cream, the Aroma 4-Quart Traditional Ice Cream Maker is a product to consider.
-The manufacturer allows owners to alternate between a traditional, manually powered crank and an electric mixing motor.
+If you miss the good old days of hand-cranking your own ice cream, the Aroma Housewares 4-Quart Traditional Ice Cream Maker is a product to consider.
+You can choose between a traditional, manually powered crank and an electric mixing motor.
 Many users prefer to start with the hand crank and then attach the motor to finish the job.
 We have some concerns about the durability of the crank's plastic gears, but we do appreciate the Aroma's nostalgic outer bucket and overall design.